-It doesn't matter if you're new to the fitness scene or if you've been here a while, we all fall prey to myth perpetuated by media and false science.
+It doesn't matter if you're new to the fitness scene or if you've been here a while, we all fall prey to commonly-believed myths.
 Some started with good intentions while others are simple marketing ploys.
 The more you know about fitness, the better choices you'll make for your own body in how to exercise.
 So let's look at the most popular myths and break the illusion!

 Myth One: Toning

-You'll hear the term used in commercials, from doctors on diet pill bottles and we've even used it a few times on our site but the truth is this - there's no such thing as toning.
+You'll hear the term used in commercials, from doctors to diet pill bottles but the truth is this - there's no such thing as toning.

-Targeting a single body part doesn't work.
-It sounds like it would work, right?
+Targeting a single body part for fat loss doesn't work.
+It sounds like it would, right?
 You have excess fat around your belly so you do ab and torso exercises to get rid of it.
-But studies, like this one
+But studies like this one

-by the Physical Activity Sciences Department from Los Lagos University shows working out eliminates calories and burns fat from all over your body.
+by the Physical Activity Sciences Department from Los Lagos University show working out eliminates calories and burns fat from all over your body.